Derek Sutton

 Chambers and Partners, 2019

-Kate acted for the Secretary of State for the Home Department in a challenge against the ‘100 year rule’ policy whereby records of criminal convictions are retained on the Police National Computer until the convicted person turns or is deemed to turn 100.
-The challenge was brought by a number of women with historic convictions for soliciting, who argued that the rule was not in accordance with the law and / or disproportionate.
-The Divisional Court dismissed the claim.
+Kate was instructed by the Secretary of State for the Home Department in a challenge to the ‘100 year rule’ whereby records of criminal convictions are retained on the Police National Computer until the convicted person turns or is deemed to turn 100.
+The challenge was brought by a number of women with historic of the claimants’ convictions until they were 100 years old, on the grounds that the retention policy did not include safeguards to prevent a disproportionate interference with their Article 8 rights or a review mechanism by which the decision to apply the policy could be challenged.

 Appeared on behalf of the Children’s Commissioner as intervenor in an important case concerning the scope of the obligation to have regard to the welfare of the child under s.55 of the Borders Act 2009, which reflects Article 3.1 of the United Nations Convention on the Rights of the Child, in the context of an asylum and human rights claim in which the child is a dependent.